Network security is one of the most important aspects of running a small business, but it often goes overlooked.

 Business owners don’t need to be an IT engineer or a business consultant to make their business network more secure.
 The first step is backing up your data frequently.
 Various business applications can help with this, and some of them even offer free trials for new business owners.

 Yes.
 Spam filtering blocks emails that contain viruses and/or spam content.
 This decreases business productivity and impeding business communication.

 Does business network security protect against phishing?

 Yes.
 Business network security protects against malware and phishing attempts.
-A good network security protocol detects in real-time to prevent data loss or system downtime from an attack on the
+A good network security protocol detects in real-time to prevent data loss or system downtime.

 While business network security alone is not enough to protect your business, it can help prevent data loss or system downtime.

 There are many requirements for cyber security – including IT support and business processes.
 Use network security protocols along with other measures to secure your network as much as possible.